ufechner7/Tethers.jl/docs/src/theory.md

 ## Inputs and outputs
 A general tether model should be able to simulate a tether that connects to arbitrary points in space.
 The first tutorial examples assume one (fixed) point to be at the coordinate [0,0,0].

-We assume that one end of the tether is either fixed or attached to a winch, and the other end is attached to a load that applies a force on the tether.
+We assume that one end of the tether is either fixed or attached to a winch, and the other end is fixed or attached to a load that applies a force on the tether.

 ### Inputs
 - Either or